 What is a cover letter and do you really need one?

 A cover letter is a short document (around 300 words) that accompanies your resume.
 Your cover letter should not simply repeat what your resume says.
-Instead, it should complement your resume, highlight your personality, and potentially address any weaknesses that could otherwise prevent you from getting an interview.
+It should back up your resume, reflect your personality, and address any weaknesses that could keep you from landing an interview.

-But do you really need a cover letter in 2024?
-The short answer is YES.
+But do you really need a cover letter in 2025?
+The short answer is, ‘YES’.

 “Over 80% of hiring managers read a cover letter and 60% of applications require one as part of the application,” says career coach Madelyn Mackie.
 “Even hiring managers and recruiters who say they never read cover letters may find themselves drawn in by a particularly compelling letter.”

-In fact, Jobscan analyzed nearly 1 million job applications and found that including a cover letter with your resume makes you 1.9 times more likely to be invited for an interview compared to those who left out a cover letter.
+In fact, Jobscan analyzed nearly 1 million job applications and found that including a cover letter with your resume increased interview rates by 3.4 times.

 What’s the biggest cover letter mistake?

-The biggest mistake job seekers make when writing their cover letter is to focus only on themselves.
+The biggest mistake job seekers make in their cover letters is focusing only on themselves.

 “It’s not about you,” says career coach Susan Schwartz.
 “It’s about what you can do for them.
 Talking to them about what they care about—not about what you want—is what’s going to make them want to read your letter.
 And to hire you!”

-According to Schwartz, this is the best way to write a cover letter:
+According to Schwartz, this is the best way to write your cover letter:

-Since hiring managers often spend less than 20 seconds on an application, your cover letter needs to grab their attention and get them to look at your resume.
+Hiring managers spend only seconds on applications.
+So, your cover letter must grab their attention and make them want to read your resume.
 By highlighting how your experience matches the job, you make it easier for them to see you as a great fit for the role.

 Now let’s examine each of these steps in more detail.